alkalim/ryzen-catalina/README.md

 ### Step 4 - Boot from SSD

-If you came from Windows (or even Linux) this step is not immediately obvious.
-Usually, after installing Windows you can boot into it without problems, because Windows will create all the boot partitions and loaders automatically.
-Not the case with Hackintosh.
+If you came from Windows or Linux this step is not immediately obvious.
+After successful installation Windows just boots without problems from the target disk.
+Under the hood, Windows creates a boot partition (ESP) which "knows" what and how to boot.
+Unfortunately, it's not the case with Hackintosh.

-Once you made sure your macOS works properly you need to copy your OC boot files from the USB drive to some boot partition on your SSD (ESP partition).
+Once you made sure your macOS works properly you need to copy your OC boot files from the USB drive to some boot partition (ESP) on your SSD.
 All you need is some small partition (50+ Mb) formatted as FAT32.
 Just copy all files from USB drive to this partition and you are done!
 You can use [ESP Mounter Pro](https://www.insanelymac.com/forum/files/file/566-esp-mounter-pro/) to mount the ESP partition from macOS.

+#### Step 4.1 - Dual boot

+There are several ways to do dual boot on an OC-based Hackintosh system.
+The first option is not to do anything.
+OpenCore supports booting other OSes out of the box.
+You can stick with the default OC boot menu if OC successfully finds your other operating systems and these boot without problems.
+Second, you can use `Bootstrap.efi` [method](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html), available in OpenCore since 0.5.8.
+Third, you can use [OpenCanopy](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html), a GUI shell for OpenCore available since 0.5.7.

+However, I prefer [rEFInd](https://www.rodsbooks.com/refind/). rEFInd is a very flexible boot manager capable of booting virtually everything.
+The main advantage of rEFInd over OC-based methods is that when you boot your Linux or Windows OS you can be sure they see unmodified ACPI tables.
+Another reason to use OS-agnostic boot manager (like rEFInd) is that it will boot your Linux or Windows even if you screw up your OC partition.
+The only disadvantage of rEFInd is that it can be pretty difficult to configure.
+Please follow [this guide](https://schdck.github.io/Installing-refind-from-Windows-10) for detailed Windows installation instructions.

 ### Step 5 - Make Ethernet "Built-in"